 What are the differences between a will and a trust?

 A will and a trust are similar in that they both provide for distribution of your estate.
+For an overview of estate planning laws, see our article here.

 A last will and testament nominates a personal representative to administer your estate.
 A will gives instructions on who should receive your assets and belongings after you die.